wewagner/excel2R/README.md

 # excel2R
 Reading Unclean Excel Sheets into R

-## Data Wrangling Reading Excel Sheets with Multiple Headers and Changing into Long Time Series
+## Data Wrangling Reading Excel Sheets with Multiple Headers and Changing into Time Series (Wide Format)
 This code is using the **tidyxl** library in R to read Excel sheet with multiple headers and simultaneously change the format of the sheet to country/year rows.

 The example shows how to read and rearrange a messy excel sheet of US FDI data by industry into a country/year format.
 Exemplary data here: https://www.bea.gov/international/di1usdbal